 Medco Pond, a private pond with public access in eastern Jackson County, is most popularly fished for stocked hatchery rainbow trout but also can offer fair to good fishing for warmwater fish, including largemouth bass and bluegill.

-Typically, this 25-acre pond is stocked a couple of times during spring, and fishing will be best very soon after the fish arrive.
+Typically, this 25-acre pond is stocked with trout a couple of times during spring, and fishing will be best very soon after the fish arrive.

 Check the Oregon Department of Fish and Wildlife’s annual trout stocking schedule (linked below) for a good idea of when to plan your trips.